 Update: Breathe a sigh of relief; The proposed changes to the 1031 exchange rules – a $500,000 cap – have not been adopted.
 1031 exchanges are still in the clear!

-The commercial real estate industry has been holding its breath since the government announced that they are proposing to end the 1031 Exchange tax advantage.
-The 100-year-old benefit — which allows property investors to roll the proceeds of commercial real estate sales into future like-kind purchases and defer capital gains taxes on the profit — has been on the chopping block for a while.
+The commercial real estate industry has been holding its breath (reminder, you can breathe now) since the government announced that they are proposing to end the 1031 exchange tax advantage.
+How does a 1031 exchange work exactly?
+It allows property investors, most commonly individuals, to roll the proceeds of commercial real estate sales into future like-kind purchases and defer capital gains taxes on the profit.
+It’s a benefit, added to the tax code in 1921, that’s been on the chopping block for a while.

-According to bloomberg.com the sector most affected by a potential tax code change is individuals who own properties in their own name (as opposed to a company name).
-These individuals stand to gain $5.7 billion from utilizing the 1031 Exchange in 2021.
-Corporations, comparatively will benefit to the tune of $2.3 billion.
+According to Bloomberg.com, the sector most affected by a potential tax code change is individuals who own properties in their own name (as opposed to a company name).
+These individuals stand to gain $5.7 billion from utilizing the 1031 investment exchange in 2021.
+Corporations, on the other hand, comparatively will benefit to the tune of $2.3 billion.

 Individuals often use 1031’s as a tool to pass on wealth from one generation to the next.
 Currently, all deferred capital gains taxes from the exchanges are forgiven at the time of the property owner’s death.

 The wider ramifications of modifying the exchange would be immense.

 Like-kind exchanges are used in 10% to 20% of commercial real estate transactions, according to the CRE website GreenStreet.com and research by the University of Florida and Syracuse University.
 The restructuring of the 1031 exchange code would certainly result in fewer deals for lenders.

 Rather than buying larger apartment buildings, individual investors may look to invest in smaller 1-4 unit real estate that can be bought and sold for under $500,000 and thus still qualify for a 1031 exchange under the new code.